Seven Lucky Gods: Bishamonten

 Bishamonten's (毘沙門天) origins can be traced back to Hinduism, but he has been adopted into Japanese culture.
 He comes from the Hindu god Kubera and is also known by the name "Vaisravana".

 He is the god of fortune in war and battles, also associated with authority and dignity.
 He is the protector of those who follow the rules and behave appropriately.
 As the patron of fighters, he is represented dressed in armour and a helmet, and is often seen carrying a pagoda.
-He also acts as the protector of holy sites and important places and wields a spear to fight against the evil spirits.
+He also acts as the protector of holy sites and important places and wields a spear to fight against evil spirits.
 He is usually depicted in illustrations with a hoop of fire.

 Benzaiten

 Benzaiten's (弁才天 or 弁財天) origin is found in Hinduism, as she comes from the Hindu goddess Saraswati.
 She is the only female Fukujin in the modern grouping, and may be named in various ways: Benzaiten (弁才天), Benten (弁天), Bentensama (弁天様), or Benzaitennyo (弁才天女).
 When she was adapted from Buddhism, she was given the attributes of financial fortune, talent, beauty and music among others.
-Often, her figure appears with a Torii.
+Often, her figure appears with a torii.
 She is represented as a smart, beautiful woman with all the aforementioned attributes.
 She carries a biwa, a Japanese traditional lute-like instrument, and is normally accompanied by a white snake.
 She is the patron of artists, writers, dancers, and geisha, among others.